clearlinux/clear-linux-documentation/source/clear-linux/tutorials/fmv.rst

 Install and configure a |CL| host on bare metal
 ***********************************************

-First, follow our guide to :ref:`bare-metal-install`.
+First, follow our guide to :ref:`bare-metal-install-server`.

 Once the bare metal installation and initial configuration are complete, add the `desktop-dev` bundle to the system.